JorgeMadson/JorgeMadson/README.md

 - 👋 Hi, I’m @JorgeMadson
 - 👀 I’m interested in Javacript and some other languages.
-- 🌱 I’m currently learning Ruby.
+- 🌱 I’m currently learning Go.
 - 💞️ I’m looking to collaborate on Finance Systems and B2B.
 - 📫 How to reach me by email and discord jorgemadson#2525